claranet/terraform-signalfx-detectors/modules/integration_azure-event-hub/README.md

 Unlike other Azure services, the tags defined by user on Event Hubs are not fetched by SignalFx Azure integration as dimensions.
 This is why we cannot filter on [the azure tagging convention](https://github.com/claranet/terraform-signalfx-detectors/wiki/Tagging-convention#azure).
-In this case, you could have to leverage multiple instances of this module to monitor different Event Hubs providing different value for this entity_name.
-Else, its default value * will monitor all Event Hubs.

 ### About warning default values

 Basic customer's case seems to report values beetween 0 and 5% in a nominal situation.

 ## Related documentation